Killer Mike: Activism

 Mike is an outspoken social activist focusing on subjects including social equality, police brutality, and systemic racism.
 His views are reflected in his music, as well as in interviews with the media.
-As a publicly viewed figure, Mike feels it is his responsibility to represent African-Americans: "I feel I have to be politically active and I have to be a credit to my race."
+As a publicly viewed figure, Mike feels it is his responsibility to represent African-Americans: "I feel I have to be politically active and I have to be a credit to my race".
 He has been vocal on the subject of police misconduct, his father being a former police officer.
 His anti-brutality sentiment can be found on the song "Reagan" from his album R.A.P.
 Music, and the song "Early" on Run the Jewels 2.

-In response to the 2014 shooting of Michael Brown controversy in Ferguson, Missouri, Mike said:
+In response to the 2014 killing of Michael Brown in Ferguson, Missouri, Mike said:

-In an op-ed published in Billboard magazine, Killer Mike stated that "there is no reason that Mike Brown and also Eric Garner are dead today—except bad policing, excessive force, and the hunt-and-capture-prey mentality many thrill-seeking cops have adapted".
+In an op-ed published in Billboard magazine, Render stated that "there is no reason that Mike Brown and also Eric Garner are dead today—except bad policing, excessive force, and the hunt-and-capture-prey mentality many thrill-seeking cops have adapted".

 Mike and El-P performed at The Ready Room in St. Louis, Missouri on November 24, 2014, the same night that the Grand Jury verdict was announced stating that Darren Wilson would not be charged with a crime in the shooting of Michael Brown.
 Mike opened the set, which began about two hours after the announcement was made, with a heartfelt speech.
 Fan-shot footage of the speech later went viral.

-Mike, in an op-ed, defended rap lyrics and says that they should be defended as freedom of speech.
+Mike, in an op-ed, defended rap lyrics as freedom of speech.
+Mike gave a keynote address on free speech, and particularly with respect to the criminalization of rap music (he has a particular interest in championing the expressive rights of artists, and led the way in a successful campaign against the use of lyrics as criminal evidence in California), at the inaugural gala for the Foundation for Individual Rights and Expression in New York City in April 2023.

-Commenting on the 2015 Baltimore uprising related to the death of Freddie Gray, Killer Mike noted that he understood the frustrations leading to violent demonstrations, but encouraged protesters to use their energy to organize for lasting change.
+Commenting on the 2015 Baltimore uprising related to the death of Freddie Gray, Render noted that he understood the frustrations leading to violent demonstrations, but encouraged protesters to use their energy to organize for lasting change.
 In a Billboard op-ed, Mike stated:

 He made similar points in an interview with the Harvard Political Review: "Baltimore is an opportunity for us to do something different.
-As society, there's a real opportunity to organize there, and if we do not take full advantage of the opportunity to organize, then the riots truly meant nothing."
+As society, there's a real opportunity to organize there, and if we do not take full advantage of the opportunity to organize, then the riots truly meant nothing".

 Mike has given lectures about race relations in the United States at several American universities, including Northwestern University, New York University and the Massachusetts Institute of Technology.
+His activism work was featured in a 2019 episode of The Real World: Atlanta.